zacharysgoldberg/Receipt-Manager/README.md

 ## Design

 Backend REST API with Flask using multiple extensions/libraries including migrate, SQLAlchemy (ORM), and flask-login.
-Managed by PostgreSQL and deployed through Docker.
+Managed by PostgreSQL and deployed as Docker image.

-### Improvements
+### Future Improvements

-Will include frontend templates to interact with API/database
+Will include frontend templates to interact with enpoints